CUBRID/cubrid-manual/en/sql/catalog.rst

 _db_attribute
 -------------

 Represents attribute information.
-Indexes for class_of, attr_name and attr_type are created.
+An index for class_of, attr_name and attr_type is created.

 +--------------------+------------------------+-------------------------------------------------------------------------------------------------------------------------------------------------------------+
 |   Attribute Name   |   Data Type            |   Description                                                                                                                                               |